exercism/bash/concepts/pipelines/about.md

 * A process can emit _error output_ on "stderr".

 The `tr` command is a very pure example of this.
-All it does is read text from its stdin, perform character transliterations, and print the resulting text to stdout.
+All it does is read text from its input, perform character transliterations, and print the resulting text to its output.

-We will see more about manipulating stdio channels later in the syllabus.
+We will see more about manipulating "stdio" channels later in the syllabus.

 ## Pipelines